 Catherine (Sananès) Katz, PhD received her BA (psychology) from the University of California, Berkeley ’81, and her PhD in neuroscience from Princeton University ’87.
 She went on to complete post-doctoral training at Yale University, where her seminal work in the area of learning and memory was published in the preeminent scientific journal, Nature.

 Catherine has generated hundreds of “loving food that loves you back” recipes, meeting the highest nutrition standards and the demands of discerning palates in adults and children alike.
 Her recipes have been widely featured in national media, including ABC News, O Magazine, Eating Well, Prevention Magazine, Woman’s World, Fitness, Shape, and many others.
 She is the co-author, with David, of ‘The Flavor Full Diet’ (Rodale, 2005), and a contributor to several other books including ‘The Way to Eat’ (Sourcebooks, 2002), ‘Cut Your Cholesterol’ (Reader’s Digest, 2003), and ‘Disease Proof’ (Hudson Street Press/Penguin, 2013).
-Her recipes also appear in many blogs geared toward busy health-conscious mothers, including: Catherine’s corner at Naturally Savvy , Taste of Health at HealthyDiningFinder.com, A Better Bag of Groceries and Slim Science Recipes.
+Her recipes also appear in many blogs geared toward busy health-conscious mothers, including: Catherine’s corner at Naturally Savvy , Taste of Health at HealthyDiningFinder.com.
 Her approach to loving food that loves you back has received high praise reviews, notably in a 2016 article in NewYork Wag magazine, entitled “The Marriage of Nutritious and Delicious!”.

 Catherine has had primary responsibility for nourishing her family of 7, and raised 5 lean and healthy children in the process.
 She and David attribute much of their own health and vitality to Catherine’s cuisine as well.
-She and David live in Connecticut with the last of their 5 children still at home and their 3 beloved four-legged best friends, Barli, Bramble and Zouzou.
-Rebecca (27), Corinda (26), Valerie (21), Natalia (20) have now flown the coop and Gabriel (17) gets to be beneficiary of Mom’s great cooking for a little while longer…
+She and David live in Connecticut with their 3 beloved four-legged best friends, Barli, Bramble and Zouzou.
+Rebecca (28), Corinda (27), Valerie (22), Natalia (21) and Gabriel (18) have now flown the coop and continue on the tradition of Mom’s Cuisinicity cooking in their own kitchen!